NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Numerical Implications

 The NLO QCD corrections here increase the LO cross sections by about 68\% for $Q=1.5$ TeV, while the NNLO corrections that are still reasonably large contribute an additional 12\% (K$_1 = 1.68$ and K$_2 = 1.80$).
 With this considerably large contributions, the reliability of perturbative QCD calls for the computations beyond NNLO.
 The K-factors depend on the invariant mass through the logarithm corrections both in partonic cross sections as well as in the evolution of PDFs.
 Hence one is discouraged to use the constant K-factor for constraining the model parameters.
 Finally, we would like to make a remark that the conservative estimate of the K-factor for the Drell-Yan production in ADD model resembles closely to that of the Higgs boson production.
 However, because of the large negative contribution from the $qg$ sub-process, the exact values of the $K$-factors differ in these two cases.
 In any case, we note that $K_2$ in ADD model alone is bigger than the corresponding one for the SM simply because of the dominance of $gg$ sub-process over others.

-In the left panel of Fig.~\ref{all-cs}, we present the NNLO cross sections for the SM, spin-2 (GR) and the signal (SM+GR) together with the corresponding NNLO K-factor i.e. $K_2$ in the right panel.
-Because of the increasing cross sections with $Q$ in the ADD model, they will dominate the decreasing SM ones at some invariant mass $Q_0$ for any given choice of the model parameters.
-For our default choice of model parameters, $Q_0$ is about $1.4$ TeV.
+In the left panel of Fig.~\ref{all-cs}, we present the NNLO cross sections for the SM, spin-2 (GR) and the signal (SM+GR) together with the corresponding NNLO K-factor i.e. $K_2$ in the right panel. {The ADD model is an effective theory valid below the cut-off scale $M_{s}$.
+Since the number of accessible KK modes will increase with Q as can be seen from Eq.~(2.11), the cross sections in the pure ADD model will increase with Q. Beyond the cut-off scale i.e. $Q > M_{s}$, the effective theory formalism ceases to be valid.
+Hence, in the kinematic regime $Q<M_{s}$, the spin-2 should give reliable predictions for the LHC.
+Because the spin-2 contributions increase with Q in the pure ADD model, they can dominate the SM contribution at some invariant mass $Q_{0} (< M_{s})$, the precise value of which depends on the choice of model parameters.
+This simply leaves us with a phenomenologically interesting kinematic regime $Q_{0}<Q<M_{s}$ where the the spin-2 signals can give significant deviations from the SM predictions without breaking the effective theory formalism.} For our default choice of model parameters, $Q_0$ is about $1.4$ TeV.
 This implies that the signal is dominated by SM contributions well below $Q_0$ and by ADD model contributions well above this $Q_0$.
 In the region closer to this $Q_0$, which itself depends on the choice of the model parameters, the signal K-factor receives contributions both from SM and ADD model.

 From now on, we will focus on the signal contributions together with the corresponding SM background owing to their importance in the experimental searches for extra dimensions.
 In Fig.~\ref{sm-signal}, we present the results for the Q-distributions in the SM and ADD model order by order in the perturbation theory in the left panel and the corresponding K-factors in the right panel.